 The Nature Curriculum theme for the week is Winter Ponds.
 It is suggested we revisit our autumn pond, but as we’d just emigrated and so didn’t have one, I’ve found us a new pond.
-This is quite an exciting find.
+This is quite an exciting find for our pond dipping.
 We live on a small island, and I originally didn’t think there were any ponds nearby.
 However, I found one small one hidden in the woods, and I think we are going to enjoy investigating this one.

 We had to work round the edges of the thick ice to manage any scooping into the water, but we did get some scoops done.
 Our pond dipping tray shows hundreds of tiny light brown, almost transparent, tadpole shaped (but much much smaller) organisms buzzing around in there.
 The trio were very excited as they didn’t expect to get anything.
 They thought there might be life under the ice, but it was too solid to get through it.
 We chatted about the plants around a pond.
 The marginal plants (around the edge and in the marshy areas), the emergent plants (growing in the shallower areas), the submerged plants (with floating leaves), and the totally submerged plants.
 We managed to get samples of marginal and emergent plants to study more closely at home, but no luck getting anything from the actual pond today.